Summary

 When you write a headline, start by slipping into your readers’ shoes.
 We call this outside-in marketing.
 What ignites their interest?
 What are their deepest desires?
 What event or events caused them to start looking for a solution?
 That’s your hook.

 Having a journey map and a customer avatar helps with this.
-A benefit is a relative thing.
-What’s important early in the buyer’s journey may not be key closer to making a decision.
-The customer avatar gives you what to say and how to say it.
-The journey map tells you when to say it.
+A benefit is relative.
+What’s important early in the buyer’s journey may not be the key closer to making a decision.
+The customer avatar tells you what to say and how to say it, while the journey map tells you when to say it.

 Identifying Your Audience’s Core Desires

 Every audience has a pulse you need to feel.
 By identifying your audience’s core desires, you can tailor your headlines to speak directly to what matters most to them.
 Remember, you are competing with a massive amount of digital noise.
-Your content is more likely to be seen if it taps into a core desire, not just seen but felt.
+Your feature articles are more likely to be seen if they tap into a core desire, not just seen but felt.

 The Art of Addressing Reader Benefits Upfront